The NFL’s wide receiver corps power rankings, by team

 That group has thrived with an innovative playcaller and a young, blossoming quarterback.
 It could be even better in 2019.
 The Rams are a tenuous third in this year’s preseason rankings, but have the juice to make a run to No. 1.

-Primary wide receivers: Adam Thielen, Stefon Diggs, Laquon Treadwell
+Primary wide receivers: Adam Thielen, Stefon Diggs, Chad Beebe

-Thielen exploded with eight straight 100+ yard receiving performances to start last season before cooling off over the last half of the year.
+Thielen exploded with eight straight 100+ yard receiving performances to start last season, before cooling off over the last half of the year.
 Diggs helped pick up where he left off with the first 1,000-yard season of his budding career.

-And then after that pairing, things get grim.
-Treadwell’s overwhelming mediocrity — he has 56 catches in three NFL seasons — led the Vikings to decline the fifth-year option attached to his rookie contract as a former first-round pick.
-Chad Beebe and Brandon Zylstra combined for five receptions in 2018.
-Rookies Dillon Mitchell and Olabisi Johnson each lasted well into the 200s at this year’s draft.
+And then after that pairing, things get much less certain.
+First-round bust Laquon Treadwell is gone.
+Washington first-round bust Josh Doctson is here to take his place.
+Beebe has four career receptions to his name and had 930 receiving yards total in four seasons at Northern Illinois.
+Rookie Olabisi Johnson was the 247th pick of the draft.

-But if Treadwell or another of those players can make any kind of appreciable leap, Kirk Cousins will have no excuse not to thrive in the Twin Cities.
+But if any of those last three guys can make any kind of appreciable leap, Kirk Cousins will have no excuse not to thrive in the Twin Cities.

 2019’s bottom five wide receiver groups